previsionio/prevision-python/docs/source/getting_started.rst

 Making predictions
 ------------------

-The predictions workflow is the same as for a regression usecase (detailed in :ref:`making prediction`).
+The prediction workflow is the same as for a classic usecase (detailed in :ref:`making prediction`).

 Text Similarity usecases
 ========================